ryanziyue/vite-threejs-webgl-site/README.md

-# 🌐 Ryan Cheng's Personal Website
+# 🌐 Personal Website

 Welcome to my personal website!
 This site serves as a portfolio to showcase my projects, skills, and experiences.
-It's built with modern web technologies and designed to be fast, responsive, and visually engaging.
+It was created as my high school capstone project and is a reflection of my passion for nature, art, and technology.
+The 3D model featured on the site was modeled by myself in Blender, and is based on my own personal room, blending elements of creativity and innovation into a digital space.

 ## 📸 Preview